37 Cheap Items that Will Remain Priceless in Prepping

 Why Is Sanitation So Important to Preppers?

-If you find yourself in an emergency, what you don’t want to do is compound your problems by getting sick or having an unexpected infection.
+If you find yourself in an emergency, you don’t want to compound your problems by getting sick or developing an unexpected infection.
 We must protect ourselves and our families by having safe food and water.
 We need to take care of our daily personal hygiene no matter what.

 We must also be prepared for cuts, scrapes, punctures, and other issues resulting from less-than-ideal circumstances.